VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 Czech Republic, Brno | Mendel University:

-Students who are nominated to study at Mendel University must complete all application materials and bring the Learning Agreement form to COB Advising office in Austin 122 for review and authorization signatures.
-COB Advising will scan all of the completed documents and email to the coordinator at Mendel University.
+Students who are nominated to study at Mendel University must complete all application materials and bring the learning agreement form to the College of Business advising office in Austin 122 for review and authorization signatures.
+College of Business advising will scan all of the completed documents and email to the coordinator at Mendel University.

-After Mendel University has reviewed and approved the application materials, they will send an official acceptance letter and certification of accommodation to the student which are required for the Visa application (originals are mailed to COB Advising).
+After Mendel University has reviewed and approved the application materials, they will send an official acceptance letter and certification of accommodation to the student which are required for the visa application (originals are mailed to the College of Business advising office).

-A unique requirement of the Czech Student Visa is that students must be covered by an insurance policy that insures them against injuries while they are inebriated from consumption of alcohol, drugs or other illicit substances.
+A unique requirement of the Czech student visa is that students must be covered by an insurance policy that insures them against injuries while they are inebriated from consumption of alcohol, drugs or other illicit substances.
 Furthermore, the policy must be translated into the Czech language.
-In order to meet all of these requirements, the following Czech-based travel insurance companies can meet your needs as these plans were recommended by representatives of the Los Angeles Consulate and Mendel University.
+In order to meet all of these requirements, the following Czech-based travel insurance companies can meet your needs; these plans were recommended by representatives of the Los Angeles Consulate and Mendel University.
 Please note that students are responsible for determining which policy they choose to purchase and will still be required to purchase the OSU study abroad insurance.

 Czech language translation services (maintained by CZ embassy as a courtesy only)